 Like any other language, Chinese has its own benefits and disadvantages.

-You can do it if you take some steps, put in the effort, and give it some time.
+You can do it if you take steps, put in the effort, and give it time.
 It is almost certain that your journey to learning Chinese will soon become enthralling.
 Then, the effort will be totally worth it.

 A Chinese proverb perfectly describes the experience of learning Chinese.
 I will end by quoting it.